Stability of the Solar System: Batygin and Laughlin, 2008

-Brown and Rein
+Brown and Rein, 2020

 In 2020, Garett Brown and Hanno Rein of the University of Toronto published the results of their numerical integration of the Solar System over 5 billion years.
-Their work showed that the Mercury's orbit is highly chaotic and that an error as small as 0.38 mm in measuring the position of Mercury today would make it impossible to predict the eccentricity of its orbit in just over 200 million years' time.
+Their work showed that Mercury's orbit is highly chaotic and that an error as small as 0.38 mm in measuring the position of Mercury today would make it impossible to predict the eccentricity of its orbit in just over 200 million years' time.